Władysław Czartoryski: Early life

-Czartoryski was born in Warsaw, Congress Poland on 3 July 1828.
+Czartoryski was born in Warsaw, Congress Poland, on 3 July 1828.
 He was a son of Prince Adam Jerzy Czartoryski and Princess Anna Zofia Sapieha.
 His father began his political career as a Foreign Minister to the Russian Tsar Alexander I after Poland was partitioned by Russia, Prussia and Austria.
 He later became the 1st President of the Polish National Government in exile and a bitter opponent of Alexander's successor, Tsar Nicholas I. His elder brother was Prince Witold Czartoryski and his younger sister was Princess Izabella Elżbieta Czartoryska, who married Count Jan Kanty Działyński (son of Tytus Działyński).

 His paternal grandparents were Prince Adam Kazimierz Czartoryski and Izabela Flemming.
 His maternal grandparents were Prince Aleksander Antoni Sapieha and Anna Zamoyska.

 Career

-Prince Władysław was an activist of the Hotel Lambert.
-From 1863-1864 he was the main diplomatic agent of the revolutionary National Government (Rząd Narodowy) with the English, Italian, Swedish and Turkish governments.
+Czartoryski was an activist of the Hotel Lambert.
+From 1863 to 1864, he was the main diplomatic agent of the revolutionary National Government (Rząd Narodowy) with the English, Italian, Swedish and Turkish governments.

-He was also owner of the family's outstanding collection of art: paintings, sculptures and antiquities.
+Czartoryski was also owner of the family's outstanding collection of art: paintings, sculptures and antiquities.
 He was greatly interested in Egyptian art, making his purchases at sales in Paris and directly in Egypt.
 He donated some objects to the Polish Library in Paris and also other archeological artifacts to the Jagellonian University.
 In 1871, he donated objects to the Polish Museum in Rapperswil, Switzerland.

-In 1865, he organized an exhibition of the "Czartoryski Collection" in the "Polish Room" of the Exposition des Arts Decoratifs in Paris.
+In 1865, Czartoryski organized an exhibition of the "Czartoryski Collection" in the "Polish Room" of the Exposition des Arts Decoratifs in Paris.
 In 1878, he reopened the Czartoryski Museum in Kraków, founded by his grandmother Izabela Czartoryska in 1801 in Puławy but closed after the November Uprising.

-Władysław hoped that his eldest son would pursue a diplomatic career, however, Gucio went against his father's wishes and joined the religious order of the Salesians.
-Gucio was ordained a priest in 1893, but neither his father nor anyone else in the family attended the ceremony, and he died a year later of tuberculosis at the age of 34.
-Gucio was beatified in 2004.
+Czartoryski hoped that his eldest son would pursue a diplomatic career, however, Gucio went against his father's wishes and joined the religious order of the Salesians.
+Gucio was ordained a priest in 1893, but neither his father nor anyone else in the family attended the ceremony, and he died in 1894, aged 34, of tuberculosis.
+He was beatified in 2004.

 Personal life

-On on 1 March 1855, Czartoryski married María Amparo Muñoz, 1st Countess of Vista Alegre in Malmaison near Paris.
+On 1 March 1855, Czartoryski married María Amparo Muñoz, 1st Countess of Vista Alegre, in Malmaison near Paris.
 She was a daughter of Queen Maria Christina of Spain by her morganatic second marriage to Agustín Fernando Muñoz, Duke of Riánsares.
 They lived at the Hôtel Lambert, the Czartoryski family's base of operations during the Second French Empire.
 Before her death from tuberculosis in 1864, they were the parents of: